kevinfealey/vagrant-ELK-stack/README.md

 This Vagrantfile uses Docker and builds on my fork of the docker-elk project by @deviantony: https://github.com/kevinfealey/docker-elk

 After following the instructions below, a VM environment should exist to allow remote logging of PFSense syslog data.
 Once the VM is running, simply log into your PFSense dashboard, select Status -> System Logs -> and put the location of the logstash instance in the "remote log servers" box at the bottom.
 By default, this will be "exampleHostname:5000".
 Then choose your desired options on the remainder of the page and save.
 Data will begin appearing in the Kibana dashboard within a minute.
+This was tested in PFSense v2.3-RELEASE.

 To use:
 1. Clone project